Massachusetts Bill of Rights

 Domestic workers have been viewed as outside of the traditional workforce, largely because most domestic workers are women, often immigrants, doing the work historically done by housewives and servants.
 Due to the nature of domestic work, they are isolated from the rest of the workforce and subjected to round-the-clock physically demanding labor, with little or no separation between work and personal time.
 As a result of the lack of state and federal regulation, domestic workers are often taken advantage of by their employers and are in dire need of protection.

-THE SOLUTION: THE DOMESTIC WORKERS’ BILL OF RIGHTS!
+WHY THE DOMESTIC WORKERS’ BILL OF RIGHTS IS GOOD FOR MASSACHUSETTS

-- For Workers: Establishes labor standards that protect domestic workers’ basic workplace rights, including meal and rest breaks, clarity on what constitutes working time, sick time to care for themselves and their families, and freedom from discrimination and sexual harassment.
+- Good for Workers: Establishes labor standards that protect domestic workers’ basic workplace rights, including meal and rest breaks, clarity on what constitutes working time, sick time to care for themselves and their families, and freedom from discrimination and sexual harassment.

-- For Employers: Ensures that employers receive the highest quality of care for their families and homes by affording domestic workers dignity and respect.
+- Good for Employers: Ensures that employers receive the highest quality of care for their families and homes by affording domestic workers dignity and respect.
 Reduces turnover by providing greater stability for workers, and improves the health and safety of employers and their families by protecting domestic workers’ health.

 The MA Coalition for Domestic Workers is represented by Monica Halas at Greater Boston Legal Services.